RevoU-FSSE-2/week-6-Shoqriz/README.md

   2. Download according to your operating system

      ![Docker](Asset%20Image/Docker.png)
-  3. Register and Login to your Docker Account
+  3. After finishing downloading and installing, then you can sign up and login

      ![Docker](Asset%20Image/Login.png)
-  4. And finally to make sure your docker is installed properly, you can check on your terminal by using the command ```docker -v```
+  4. To make sure your docker is installed properly, you can check on your terminal by using the command ```docker -v```

      ![Docker](Asset%20Image/Docker%20V.png)